pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgets.rst

 functions.
 By adding a callback function to a window you can 'subclass' its behavior.

-A set of standard widgets are provided that serve common UI purposes.
+A set of standard widgets are provided (See :py:mod:`XPStandardWidgets`) that serve common UI purposes.
 You can also customize or implement entirely custom widgets.

 Widgets are different than other view hierarchies (most notably Win32,